RHS Growing Guides

 Feeding

-In late winter, feed with a high potassium general fertiliser, such as Vitax Q4 or fish, blood and bone.
+In late winter, feed with a high potassium general fertiliser, such as Vitax Q4 or blood, fish and bonemeal.
 Scatter two handfuls per square metre/yard around trees growing in bare soil, and two and a half around those in grass.

 Protecting from frost

-Gages flower early, so the blossom is vulnerable to frost damage.
+Gages flower early in the year, so the blossom is vulnerable to frost damage.
 With smaller trained trees, if frost is forecast during flowering, cover them temporarily in a tent of horticultural fleece or hessian, holding it away from the flowers with canes.
 Remove it during the day, to allow pollinators access.

 Fruit thinning